Advertiser Permit UAE: The Complete 2026 Guide for Influencers

 5. Complete the application and upload the commercial trade license, police clearance, and passport/Emirates ID).

-If no decision is made within 15 working days, the application is considered rejected.
+If they do not respond within 15 working days, the application counts as rejected.
+You must start over.

 The Dubai influencer license cost depends on whether you apply yourself or use an agency.